SimonSubokLee/ston-docs-son/admin/wm.rst

 System Information
 ====================================

-You can monitor system information from the server hardware.
+You can monitor the hardware information and status.

 .. figure:: img/wm_gstat1.png
    :align: center